The Most Beautiful and Unusual Taiwan Beaches by Travel Bloggers

 However, besides military history, there is a reason why Jiangongyu with an abandoned fortress and the General Koxinga statue is a special place to visit.
 The only way to get to the islet – apart from the obvious private boat – is to cross the ocean on foot.
 The underwater path connecting Kinmen with Jiangongyu opens up only about an hour a day during low tide.

 As a slab stone path comes on the surface, the giant oystermen sculptures also reveal their full height.
 Finish architect Marco Casagrande designed the Four Oystermen in 2013 to pay a special tribute to the Islanders’ traditional occupation.
 When the tide comes in, the oystermen’s legs covered in oyster shells submerge under the water, looking as if the oystermen are walking on the surface of the water.

 The low tidal time changes every day, and so is the view.
 The best time of the day to visit is during the sunset, although it doesn’t always coincide with low tide.
 Be sure to check the tidal time here before making your way to Jiangongyu.

 Along the shore of the war-ridden Kinmen Island, you will witness many more unusual scenes.
 Beaches in Kinmen has remainders of the military time.
 Now all land mines on the beaches have been removed by special forces after working seven scorching summers and chilly winters.
 But many beaches still have anti-landing blocks – similar to those from the movie Saving Private Ryan’s Omaha Beach scene.
 You can also see a half-buried tank on a golden sandy beach during low tide.
-I will write later about this unique island in Taiwan.
-In the meantime, see the incredible sights from Kinmen on my Instagram.

 Recommended by me from Chloe’s Travelogue